Can DMRV increase the value of carbon credits and raise prices? Insights from NACS

 Tech solutions can enhance trust in the market

-Lack of trust has been a major issue in the carbon market, but Ben argues that DMRV can enable greater accuracy, precision and speed for carbon credit data thanks to real-time monitoring taking place on site – therefore increasing trust.
+Lack of trust has been a major issue in the carbon market, but Ben argues that DMRV can enable greater accuracy, precision, and speed for carbon credit data thanks to real-time on-site monitoring – therefore increasing trust.

 “DMRV and remote technologies can update old-fashioned measuring techniques, such as checking the circumference of trees in forestry projects.
 These methods can lead to varying estimates, while tech like laser scanners allow us to access more accurate data and can create a new basis for carbon quantification per hectare.”